 Public libraries may slip to the back of our mind when we're absorbed in our daily blogging tasks, but they're a treasure trove of resources that are highly relevant to what we, as food bloggers, do.
 You may be very surprised!

-Here's our top 10 reasons your public library can be a food bloggers's biggest resource (and it's almost all free!).
+Here's our top 10 reasons your public library can be a food blogger's biggest resource (and it's almost all free!).

 1. Back Issues